wearetheframers/frame-core-wip/docs/API/frame/framer/agency/roles.md

 # Roles

-::: frame.src.framer.agency.roles.Roles
+::: frame.src.framer.agency.roles.Role
     options:
       show_root_heading: false
       show_source: false

 ## Overview

-The `Roles` module is responsible for defining and managing the roles that a Framer can assume.
+The `Role` module is responsible for defining and managing the roles that a Framer can assume.
 Roles help guide the Framer's behavior and decision-making processes by providing context and constraints.

-### Attributes

-- `roles` (List[Role]): A list of Role objects representing the current roles.

-## Role

-::: frame.src.models.framer.agency.roles.Role
-    options:
-      show_root_heading: false
-      show_source: false

 ### Attributes